Read our fact sheet about student placements in the workplace.

 If the business decides to get Jayne to sign an employment contract and pay her wages for her work, it may turn the placement into an employment relationship.
 If an employment relationship is created, Jayne is entitled to at least the legal minimum rate of pay for the type of work she is performing.

-While the FW Act does not provide entitlements to students doing vocational placements, there may still be obligations in other legislation, such as those about work health and safety or discrimination that apply to them.
+While the FW Act does not provide entitlements to students doing placements, there may still be other protections in the FW Act, and obligations in other legislation, such as those about work health and safety or discrimination that apply to them.

 For information and resources to help you understand your rights and obligations on the topic of unpaid work, visit the Unpaid work page or contact the Fair Work Infoline on 13 13 94.